Sian Massey-Ellis: International career

 Massey-Ellis's early international career has included involvement in the 2007 FIFA Women's World Cup by taking up the role of fourth official for England's 4–0 qualification stage win over Austria on 20 April 2006.
 In September 2007 Massey was assistant referee at England Women's 2–1 international friendly defeat by Denmark Women.
 She was also an assistant referee for the qualification stage of UEFA Women's Euro 2009.

 Her involvement in the qualification stage for the Women's World Cup increased for the 2011 edition of the competition, taking up the role of assistant referee for Norway's 2–0 win over Ukraine, Sweden's 1–0 away victory over the Czech Republic in Prague and Belgium's 11–0 home win over Azerbaijan.

 In June 2017, Massey-Ellis was appointed to be an assistant referee for the UEFA Women's Euro 2017 in the Netherlands.

 In May 2018 Massey-Ellis was appointed as an assistant in the 2018 UEFA Women's Champions League Final.

 On 3 December 2018, Massey-Ellis was appointed to be an assistant referee at the 2019 FIFA Women's World Cup in France.

 On 24 October 2019, Massey-Ellis was appointed to her first Men's International fixture in a 0–0 draw between PSV Eindhoven and LASK in the UEFA Europa League.

+Massey-Ellis stepped down as an on-field FIFA official at the end of December 2024, however she remains a FIFA Video Assistant Referee.